Lease to Locals Wood River Valley

 3) Securing Qualified Tenants:

-If you haven’t already identified tenants, we recommend you post your property on Placemate.com at no charge to you.
-We have a database of hundreds of local employees seeking housing and by posting on our site we automatically alert folks in our database that match your property criteria.
-Ask us and we can share the details on how to post on Placemate.com
+You are responsible for securing your own tenants or you can hire a property manager to help you with sourcing and screening tenants.
+If you’d like, you can post your property for free on Placemate.com (just ask us for instructions).
+We have a database of local employees seeking housing and by posting on our site we automatically alert folks in our database that match your property criteria.

 You may also want to post your listing on the Idaho Mountain Express, or one of the local Facebook Groups (Wood River Buy Sell Trade, Wood River Rentals).
 Here is some language you can use on your listing: